Projects

 We have an area to maintain and plant trees in memory of descendants within the Heritage Park.
 Each tree is recorded.
 This photo is of Ray Sinclair and the tree was the first planted in memory of his late wife.
 Ngaire was one of our founding committee members.
 If you would like further information about planting a memory tree please contact us.

-A very successful weekend held on the 26-28th March in Akaroa celebrating the arrival of our ancestors 180 years ago.
+A very successful weekend was held on the 26-28th March in Akaroa celebrating the arrival of our ancestors 180 years ago.
 We had close to 200 attending with many families represented.
 Many enjoyed the walking tours, dinner and unveiling of 3 restored headstones.
 The Akaroa Museum also joined in the celebrations with a temporary exhibition on the ‘Comte de Paris 180’.

 Headstone Restoration

 We are working with the City Council to assist with restoring our settler headstones.
 Many were damaged in the Canterbury earthquakes.
+Unfortunately, this has been an ongoing process.

 Cemetery Information Boards